MiradoConsulting/iot-workshop/doc/impl-guide.md

 ### 3. RFID Reader ###

 Open the `mfrc522` sketch.
 Add the VMA405 RFID Reader device to your breadboard, and wire up the pins.
 The RFID Reader uses an interface called Serial Peripheral Interface (SPI) to connect to the Arduino.
-Each pin on the reader has its name printed on the reader, and should be wired to the following pins on the Arduino:
+Each pin on the reader has its name printed on the reader board, and should be wired to the following pins on the Arduino:
 - `MOSI`: Pin 8
 - `MISO`: Pin 10
 - `SCK`: Pin 9